The delegate object can then be passed to code which can call the referenced method,

 132. Explain n-tier architecture?

-A multilayered software architecture is using different layers for allocating the responsibilities of an application
+A multilayered software architecture is using different layers

 The concepts of layer and tier are often used interchangeably.
 However, one fairly common point of view is that there is indeed a difference, and that a layer is a logical structuring mechanism for the elements that make up your software solution, while a tier is a physical structuring mechanism for the system